astronomer/docs/astro/gdpr-compliance.md

 ## Is Astronomer subject to GDPR?

-Yes Astronomer is subject to GDPR, given we process and store personal data of EEA residents, through consumption of our services.
+Astronomer is subject to GDPR because the personal data of EEA residents is processed and stored through consumption of Astronomer services.

 ## Is my company subject to GDPR?